 How far can the city go in forcing citizens to obey codes?

-Our city is really gonzo about forcing citizens to keep their property "code worthy."
+Visitor Question: Our city is really gonzo about forcing citizens to keep their property "code worthy."
 Every person up and down our street has received a "code violation" letter based on an anonymous complaint to the city.
-One has a boat parked inproperly.
+One has a boat parked improperly.
 Another had too many pets.
 Another neighbor hadn't stacked firewood "properly".

 There's a good chance that this code enforcement campaign came either from the individual preferences of one of your city council members (whatever the "city council" may be called in your city), or else they are responding to political pressure or an effective complaint from a citizen.

 Don't be surprised that these code violation notices are coming as a result of an anonymous complaint.
 That is the most common basis of code enforcement

 in the U.S. today.
 Most cities just don't have the money to send inspectors out driving around randomly looking for violations.

 As you perhaps have found out already, typically a notice gives a citizen a certain number of days to correct the alleged code violation.
 The inspector comes back on or after that date to see if the violation has been "abated," as they call it in the business.
 If so, usually nothing further happens.

 If the inspector comes out after the allowed time frame, however, and finds that you didn't correct the "violation," you may be sent a summons to appear in municipal court.
 If this happens to you, there's no need to freak out or hire a lawyer, unless you just want to.
 Most people just go talk to the judge.